 We don’t find that hospice nurses, hospital staff, and funeral directors are maliciously giving misinformation to families.
 Often, they simply don’t know the laws and rights regarding home funerals and keeping a body at home.
 Don’t let someone in a position of authority tell you you can’t keep a loved one at home.

 Our friends at the National Home Funeral Alliance have created some excellent resources to help you if you feel your rights are being obstructed.
-Begin here: What should you do if your home funeral rights are challenged?

 How hospital staff can help families make their way through the body release process after a death.

 How hospices can help support home funeral families.